 “I would just eat the fruit and save your money,” said Samantha Spain, registered dietitian with Novant Health Bariatric Solutions - Kernersville.
 When it comes to being successful with change, she said, “You have to be willing to stick to it long-term and accept the sustainability of the changes that you're making.”

-So perhaps this is the year that you ditch the crazy diet or the unrealistic approach to exercise and, instead, commit to small, incremental steps that could transform your body and life beyond a year – or January.
+So perhaps this is the year that you ditch the crazy diet or the unrealistic approach to exercise and, instead, commit to small, incremental steps that could transform your body and life.
 Here are a few goals to consider setting this new year to commit to long-term, sustainable change.

 Adopt a daily stress-reducing ritual

 COVID-19 has magnified stressors, said Soltana Nosrati, licensed clinical social worker at Novant Health Psychiatric Associates - Huntersville.
 The most common disorders she treats are depression and anxiety, which she believes can be long-term effects of stress.
 She’s also seeing more physical consequences of stress, from increased sickness to weight gain.
 One way to combat this vicious cycle: Adopt a short, daily ritual that helps you relieve stress.

 If you choose a morning ritual, Nosrati said: “It makes you feel more optimistic.
 I personally love to read a book in the morning while I sip my coffee and before I touch my work computer.”
 Nosrati prefers to get her heart rate up by jumping on a trampoline.